-Framapad is a great open source technology developed by Framasoft 3 (a fantastic project which was highly inspiring for our first White Paper).
+Framapad is a great open source technology developed by Framasoft (a fantastic project which was highly inspiring for our first White Paper).
 This associative network offers various open technology which are seen as a way to 'degoogle' our societies and bring control and power back to citizens themselves.
-Framasoft offer thus numerous alternatives to Google Technology such as You Tube, Google doc or the Google search engine.
+Framasoft offer thus

 Since one year, we have had the opportunity to use a technology called Framapad to a dozen of reflexive processes before, during and after our learning expeditions.
 Framapad is an on-line word processor that makes it possible to write and record what is written.
 All the participants just need to know and access the Framapad set up for the event.
 Then, everybody can write directly in the document including our not a pre-defined structure.
 Interestingly, each participant has a specific color once s/he starts writing, and can link this color to his name.
 A history of the document s continuously kept, and the process of writing is extremely horizontal (no particular privileges linked to the person setting the link or an administrator).

-After numerous frustrations expressed after our events (and the traces we kept from them), Framapad seems to be a very interesting way to co-produce a trace.
+After numerous frustrations expressed after our events (and the traces we kept from them), Framapad seems to be a very interesting way to coproduce a trace.
 Based on the events during which we used it, we see three main practices which can be enacted from Framapad (see Table 6).
 Each of this practice is likely to make more collaborations in the event, and to produce more narrations in it likely to extend, to connect it to other events.